 - Miter Saw, Brad Nailer, Kreg Jig R3 and Power Drill

 - 2″ Nylon Brush and 1″ Foam Brush

-Steps to Build your own Wooden DIY Barn Star Art
+How to Build this Wooden DIY Barn Quilt Sign

-I think varying the widths of the plywood strips or using a flat plywood panel would look good on this too.
-So, go for your favorite or whatever you have on hand.
+I think varying the widths of the plywood strips or using a flat plywood panel would look good on this Barn Star Quilt too.
+So, go for your favorite look or whatever you have on hand.